jspecify/jspecify/docs/README.md

 ### Deployment

-The site is built and published to GH Pages via GH Actions.
+The site is built and published to GitHub Pages via GitHub Actions.

 ### Manual Deployment